ztareen/ticket_model/README_AUTOMATION.md

 ### Option 2: Enhanced Auto Script

-Use the `auto_ticketmaster.py` script which has built-in scheduling:
+Use the `auto_ticketmaster.py` script (in the main folder) with built-in scheduling:

 ```bash
 # Run once